Publications:

 Over the years, I was fortunate enough to have written songs for Diana Ross, Barry Manilow, and the Pointer Sisters, and to have sung backup for Billy Joel, Neil Diamond, Peggy Lee, Carly Simon, and others.
 I was also with the improvisational comedy group War Babies.

 During the ’90s, the music business dried up for a lot of people, including yours truly.
 After a brief period of mourning, I began writing mystery novels and short stories.
 I’ve written three novels, Hits From The Past, Death in the Jingle Jungle, and Diehard Fan.
-Forty five of my short stories are currently appearing in literary magazines, and I received a Pushcart Prize nomination for short fiction.
+Fifty of my short stories are currently appearing in literary magazines, and I received a Pushcart Prize nomination for short fiction.
 Many of these stories are lined up on the left for you to click on and read.

 Also, just to give you an idea of my music, I set up a page with some of the songs I wrote, sang, and recorded “back in the day,” both with my band and solo in my MIDI studio.